kokoedwin/SOR23-Using-Reproducibility-in-Machine-Learning-Education/CutOut/notebooks/03-Wideresnet.md

 :::

 ::: {.cell .markdown}
-Define the model of WideResNet
+Define the model WideResNet for SVHN with Cutout
 :::

 ::: {.cell .markdown}